TSSP ExSci 2026 projects

 ^ ^ ^ ^ ^

-The calculation of emission spectra of organic molecules used in organic light emitting diodes (OLEDs) requires performing geometry optimizations of the molecules in their excited state [1].
-However, simple gas-phase geometry optimizations are typically not enough because photoluminescence measurements are usually performed in solution and the molecular geometry can be significantly affected by the presence of the solvent.
-A simple approach to include solvation effects is to use a polarizable continuum model (PCM), where the influence of the solvent on the solute is modeled using a set of point charges distributed on the surface of a cavity enclosing the solute molecule.
-The goal of the project is to implement excited state gradients at the time-dependent density functional theory (TDDFT) level, including solvent effects described using the conductor-like polarizable continuum model (CPCM, or conductor-like screening model, COSMO) [2, 3].
-The implementation will be carried out in the VeloxChem program [4] and will be used to determine the excited state geometries in solution of a series of organic molecules with OLED applications.
+Many organic molecules of technological or biological importance are studied experimentally in solution.
+This means that simple computational models which include the single molecule in vacuum are typically not enough to explain measured spectroscopic signals of solvated molecules, as for example infrared (IR) spectroscopy.
+A simple and widely-used approach to include solvation effects is to use the conductor-like polarizable continuum model (CPCM), where the influence of the solvent on the solute is modeled using a set of Gaussian charge distributions on the surface of a cavity enclosing the solute molecule.
+The goal of the project is to implement the analytical equations required to compute the molecular Hessian [1, 2], i.e., the second order derivative of the energy with respect to atom coordinates, including solvent effects described using density functional theory (DFT) and CPCM [3, 4].
+The implementation will be carried out in the VeloxChem program [5] and will be used to determine IR spectra in solution of a series of organic molecules with applications in organic optoelectronics.

 References: